oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Meeting Policies – Meeting policies define creations of meetings, audio and video, content sharing, and participant and guest permissions to meetings in Teams.
 - Live events Policies – Live events policies is used to globally broadcast departmental meeting via teams.
 - Messaging Policies – Messaging policies defines behaviour of messages in Teams.
 The policy defines user capability in sending, editing, deleting, voice messages, and using giphy, stickers, URL preview and translator.
 - Teams App – Teams apps policy defines the list of apps that can be used in Teams.
 Microsoft Teams provides Microsoft published apps and third-party apps that can be used in Microsoft Teams.
-Agency can control creation of custom apps in Teams.
+The organisation can control creation of custom apps in Teams.

 Policies and Settings Design Decisions for all agencies and implementation types.